Ukraine war: EU set to approve cap on price of Russian oil

 On Friday, Russian Urals crude was trading at $64 a barrel.

+The agreement of a price cap comes just days before an EU-wide ban on Russian crude oil imported by sea comes into force, also on 5 December.

+The price cap - which is meant to affect oil exports worldwide - is meant to complement that.

-The introduction of a cap on Russian oil prices means countries that sign up to the policy will only be permitted to purchase oil and petroleum products transported via sea that are sold at or below the price cap.
+Countries that sign up to the G7-led policy will only be permitted to purchase oil and petroleum products transported via sea that are sold at or below the price cap.

+Ukraine's western allies plan to deny insurance to tankers delivering Russian oil to countries that do not stick to the price cap.
+This will make it hard for Russia to sell oil above that price.

 G7 finance ministers said in September that their plan to limit the price of Russian crude would reduce Moscow's oil revenues and its ability to "fund its war of aggression".